congard/solgen/README.md

 Solgen – C++ code generator for creating Lua bindings using [sol2](https://github.com/ThePhD/sol2) library

+> [!WARNING]
+> There is no any guarantee that this project will work for you as you expect.
+> **solgen** was created as a part of [algine](https://github.com/congard/algine)
+> infrastructure, so its main goal is to automate Lua bindings generation for this
+> project.
+However, **solgen** is open to contributions.

 ## Motivation

 I created this code generator <u>mainly for my project [algine](https://github.com/congard/algine)</u> since I noticed, that writing class bindings by hand is too boring, takes a lot of time and hard to maintain (especially when you have advanced inheritance).

-Note: it is very possible that something will not work for you, in that case just let me know.
+Note: it is very possible that something will not work for you.

 ## Features